swapnilk06/Web-Dev-Cohort/Hello World/Hello Word.md

 #### `HTTP` as `Stateless Protocol` then how to build my account?
 How to bookmark in youtube?
 How does are possible?

 > NOTE* : <br>
-> In `HTTP` no any rule at present for maintain state.
+> - In `HTTP` no any rule at present for maintain state.
 And not any provisions came that rules came in further.
-> HTTP is simply as sent request from computer to server & computer get respose from server.
-That our`HTTP`.
+> - HTTP is simply work as, computer "sent request" to server & computer get "respose from server".
+That our `HTTP`.

+59 min